jamesrhester/PyFormatTransformer/nx_format_adapter.py.rst

         def set_by_name(self,name,value,value_type,units=None):
-          """Set value of canonical [[name]] in datahandle""" self._stored[name] = (value,value_type,units)
+          """Set value of canonical [[name]] in datahandle""" if not isinstance(value,(list,tuple,numpy.ndarray)) and name not in self.get_single_names(): raise ValueError, 'All values must be lists,tuples or arrays: passed %s for %s' % (value,name) if name not in self.all_known_names:
+             raise ValueError, 'Name %s not recognised' % name self._stored[name] = (value,value_type,units)
+          print 'NX: stored %s:' % name + `self._stored[name]`

         def partition(self,first_array,second_array):
             """Partition the second array into segments corresponding to identical values of the